 The obvious draw of this city is the beaches.
-While it’s a little chilly in February (around 5 °C), the pure white sand and azure waters are still an amazing place to spend time with someone you love.
+While it’s a little chilly in February (around 5 °C), the pure white sand and azure waters are still an amazing place to spend a mini break with someone you love on Valentine’s Day.

 Travel time: 4h 50m

 Lisbon is the hilly capital of Portugal, a place where the beach frames a relaxed, café-culture lifestyle.
 Classical bleached white limestone buildings are home to contemporary museums, wine bars and restaurants.

 For those of you who like to spend your evenings out-on-the-town then head to the Bairro Alto district.
 This urban expanse is home to over 100 bars and restaurants, filled with the finest wines and Portuguese delicacies—at an affordable price.
 It’s a tradition to grab your drinks in the bar and then head outside to drink and converse.
 Take your night a step further by visiting the Largo de Santos, Docas and Av.
 24 de Julho street areas, where you can find a club and dance the night away.

 Climb up the winding hill paths to see Cristo Rei, a statue of Jesus placed with fantastic views of the city below.
 Travel further towards the city’s edge and you’ll find endless stretches of forest and vineyards—a great place to have a picnic.